Killer Klowns from Outer Space: Soundtrack

 The film's score was composed by John Massari.
 The title song "Killer Klowns" was written and performed by the American punk rock band the Dickies and was released on their album Killer Klowns from Outer Space in 1988.
 Frontman Leonard Phillips wrote the song without seeing the movie.
 A limited-edition complete soundtrack was released in 2006 through Percepto Records and features twenty-six tracks of the score, the title song "Killer Klowns", and four bonus tracks at a running time just over sixty-nine minutes.
+The score was later released by Waxwork Records on a vinyl LP.

 Release

 Killer Klowns from Outer Space was released in the United States on May 27, 1988.
-The film was released on VHS by Media Home Entertainment in 1989, and then by 20th Century Fox Home Entertainment on July 17, 2001, and on VHS and DVD as part of MGM Home Entertainment's "Midnite Movies" line of home media releases on August 28, 2001.
+The film was released on VHS and LaserDisc by Media Home Entertainment in 1989, and then by MGM Home Entertainment in 2000 as part of their "Midnite Movies" line, and on DVD on August 28, 2001.
 MGM released the film on Blu-ray on September 11, 2012.

 On May 25, 2013, the film received a 35 mm screening at the Alamo Drafthouse Cinema in Vintage Park in Houston, Texas, as well as a 35 mm screening at the Alamo Drafthouse Cinema in Yonkers, New York on June 20, 2014.

 On April 9, 2018, Arrow Films released their special edition Blu-Ray of Killer Klowns From Outer Space.
 This release was newly restored, with interviews, documentary featurettes, Klown auditions, bloopers, deleted scenes, a double-sided poster that features the original theatrical poster, as well as art by Sara Deck, and more.